ed-kung/CSUN-Econ-433/README.md

         2. Click on *Create an Account* on the lower right
         3. Create an account using your CSUN email address
         4. Select the courses you wish to opt out from

+    For more information, see the [MCDA FAQ page](https://www.bkstr.com/csunorthridgestore/help-faq/textbook-faqs1).

 ### RStudio Cloud